-To make your life easy I will provide the list of penalties your website might face and the best way to get rid of it.
+To make your life easy I will provide the list of penalties your website might face and the best way to get rid of them.
 But you need to understand that it will take time for your site to recover and start getting traffic from Google.

 So let’s get started

 If you or your SEO agency practice an unnatural link building strategy, Google will devalue the links and penalize your website.
 When you abuse link building strategy and massively focus on Blackhat methods, you might rank high on search engines for a short period of time.
 Google will definitely detect your violation and penalize your website.